lucas17955/NOS_Automation_Testing_Lucas/README.md

     This will generate an HTML report named `report.html` in the project directory.
 You can open this file in a web browser to view the test results.
 This is a simple report that don't need the use of external installations.

+OR

-3. Run the test suite with Allure report:
+    Run the test suite with Allure report:

     ```bash
     pytest --alluredir=allure-report tests/<testfile>.py